Luca Cagnoni: Professional

 Cagnoni was selected by the San Jose Sharks of the National Hockey League (NHL) in the fourth round, 123rd overall, of the 2023 NHL entry draft.
 They signed Cagnoni to a three-year, entry-level contract on May 22, 2024.
 During the 2024–25 season, Cagnoni made his NHL debut with the Sharks on March 20, 2025, against the Carolina Hurricanes.
 He earned his first NHL point on March 22, assisting on a goal by William Eklund in a home game against the Boston Bruins.
 He spent the bulk of the 2024–25 season with the Sharks American Hockey League (AHL) affiliate, the San Jose Barracuda, where he was the highest-scoring rookie defenceman in seven years.
 He was named to the AHL All-Rookie Team.

+Cagnoni started the 2025–26 season in the AHL with the San Jose Barracuda.
+On April 12, 2026, he was recalled from the AHL.